elmeilgyahmed/AI-Developer-Task---Maid/README.md

    $ git clone https://github.com/elmeilgyahmed/AI-Developer-Task---Maid
    $ cd AI-Developer-Task---Maid

-# install dependencies based on your project (if any)
+## Files
+1. Dataset - This folder contains the raw data and database files in SQLite format.
+2. EDA_Maid - Notebook for EDA process and training the model as well as all insights for the trained model.
+3. endpoint.py - Flask API endpoint to receive requests from the Spring Boot app to make predictions on the device price.
+4. svm_model.joblib - the trained model weights.
+To be used in the prediction process.
+5. endpoint - This folder has Spring Boot app files and dependencies.
+6. Documentation and Results.pdf - Documentation of the project and results of the endpoints.

+## Usage
-### Usage
+### Dependencies
-Make sure you have the followiing packages:
+Make sure you have the following packages:
 - Apache Maven 3.6.3
 - Java version: 11.0.22
-- In your vs code install the spring boot pack (VS Code Spring Boot Application Development Extension Pack) to run spring boot apps and Java Extension Pack
+- In your VS Code, install the Spring Boot pack (VS Code Spring Boot Application Development Extension Pack) to run Spring Boot apps and Java Extension Pack.

-  Build your Java prdouct and choose Spring Boot App and maven Now your pom.xml file sholud look like this
+Build your Java product and choose Spring Boot App and Maven.
+Now your pom.xml file should look like this:
   ```sh
    	<parent>
    		<groupId>org.springframework.boot</groupId>